bndnio/concurrency-mini-problems/README.md

 or one it's related to their final project.

 This document is broken down into the following sections.
-This introduction section, outlining the assignment parameters.
+This introduction section outlines the assignment parameters.
-A methodology section, describing how I performed measurements and analysis of software implementations to problems as well as where I gathered information about the tooling.
+A methodology section, which describes how I measured solution implementations, and where I gathered information about the tooling.
 The discussion section, where each problem is broken down into it's relevance, code/runtime characteristics, and analysis.
 And lastly, a conclusion section, which contains a high-level overview of the